 There’s no hard and fast rule about whether you should pay off your mortgage before you retire.
 Some people like to enter retirement with no debt at all, not even a mortgage—but don’t forget that your mortgage isn’t like other debts.
 In some cases, it can even be an asset.

-EasyKnock has several sale leaseback options, including ReLease and Sell & Stay.
-Both let you remain as a tenant as long as you continue to make payments on time.
+EasyKnock has several sale-leaseback options, including ReLease and Sell & Stay.
+Both let you remain in the home as a renter while you pay monthly rent.
 With Sell & Stay, you may even have the option to buy your home back at some point, if your state will allow it.

 How Should You Invest?